 Washington State Divorce

-Retirement and Disability Benefits
+Military Divorce Retirement and Disability Pay

-Military retirement and disability benefits are the rewards for a career of putting your life on the line to defend the country.
+Military divorce retirement pay and disability benefits are the rewards for a career of putting your life on the line to defend the country.
 If you were injured protecting this country, you deserve to receive military disability benefits.
 If you are going through divorce, it’s important to speak with an experienced attorney to understand how divorce will affect your military disability benefits.

 DISABILITY AND RETIREMENT

 The Uniformed Services Former Spouses Protection Act permits, but does not require, states to treat a service member’s retirement benefits as property to be divided in accordance with state divorce laws.
 As a general rule, Federal law prohibits states from awarding a former spouse over 50% of a service member’s disposable retirement benefits.